Saturday, October 28, 2006

 Grandparent's Day at VSE - 2nd Grade...

 Friday at Perry's school was the day my mother looks forward to every year now that he is in school.
 And she has actually looked forward to this day for over 30 years.
 As a public school teacher in the same district that Perry attends, she endured many Grandparent's Days.
 She likes to tell the story of the grandparents in her classroom who would ride the bus to school with their grandchildren, and then get right back onto the bus to ride it back home.
-All the while, spending their time in her classroom with their grandchildren,
+All the while, spending their time in her classroom with their grandchildren, the entire day.

 Well, times have changed a lot since those days.
 Grandparents Days ... now a tad more organized and in control now.
 You come in at a designated time period - depending on the grade.
 You join in the classroom for 45 minutes while the teacher either has the students do a fun activity to share with the grandparents, or maybe just have the grandparents and students sit together and show off their desk, schoolbooks, etc.